-The thought of going to jail is a scary and stressfull idea, not only for whoever gets arrested, but also that person’s family and friends.
-The purpose of this guide is to give you all the advice and information that you need to make the process less stressfull.
+The thought of going to jail is a scary and stressful idea, not only for whoever gets arrested, but also that person’s family and friends.
+The purpose of this guide is to give you all the advice and information that you need to make the process less stressful.
 If you have a specific question, just ask it in the comment section below, and any comments or tips that could be beneficial to others is welcome.

 Greenup County Detention Center

 Inmate Search – Find Out Who’s In Jail